Joseph Fitzmyer: Career

 Fitzmyer served as the speaker's lecturer at the University of Oxford in the United Kingdom from 1974 to 1975.
 In 1976, Fitzmyer was appointed as a professor of New Testament in the Department of Biblical Studies at the Catholic University of America in Washington, D.C.
 Fitzmyer joined the Jesuit community at Georgetown University in Washington.

-Fitzmyer served as editor of The Catholic Biblical Quarterly, The Journal of Biblical Literature and New Testament Studies.
+Fitzmyer served as editor of the Catholic Biblical Quarterly, The Journal of Biblical Literature and New Testament Studies.
 He was president of the Catholic Biblical Association of America (1969–1970), of the Society of Biblical Literature (1979), and of the Studiorum Novi Testamenti Societas (1992–1993).
 He was the 1984 recipient of the Burkitt Medal of the British Academy and was a member of the Pontifical Biblical Commission from 1984 to 1995.

 Retirement, death and legacy

 In 1986, Fitzmyer retired from Catholic University, but did not go into full retirement until 2011.
 Joseph Fitzmyer died in Merion, Pennsylvania, on December 24, 2016.

-John Martens spoke of Fitzmyer to America as: “...a giant of biblical scholarship.
-No qualifiers need apply.
-He was not a giant of Catholic biblical scholarship, not a giant of 20th-century biblical scholarship, just a giant of biblical scholarship.”His funeral was held on 5 January 2017 at St. Matthias Church in Bala Cynwyd, Pennsylvania and he was subsequently buried in the cemetery of the Jesuit Center in Wernersville, Pennsylvania.
+John Martens told the magazine America that Fitzmyer was:

+Fitzmyer's funeral was held on 5 January 2017 at St. Matthias Church in Bala Cynwyd, Pennsylvania and he was buried in the cemetery of the Jesuit Center in Wernersville, Pennsylvania.